 This means the performance will suffer, and especially for the old age your favorite car is.. it’s bad news.
 You don’t have to look far to really understand what NEEDs to be done the system to make it perform better, and better yet adding some type of cleaner will often times do the trick.

 Most popular fuel cleaners by far are the Lucas fuel system treatment, Berrymans B12 Fuel System Treatment Review, BG 44K fuel treatment, Redline & Gumout.
 These are ordered from most expensive to least expensive and you probably guessed it, the better ones often cost more for that reason.
 One thing you’ve gotta do is read the full fuel system cleaning reviews here to really understand how it’s done, but once you do.. you can do it every time with ease.

 Note: The car above is in fact, a Volkswagen Jetta TDI.
-Meaning it will only take a diesel injector cleaner to full have a detox done.
+Meaning it will only take a fuel injector cleaner to full have a detox done.